Cinderfox/Microplastic-detection/README.md

-# CV Lab Assessment - Image Segmentation and Contour Detection
+# Image Segmentation and Contour Detection for microplastics

 This project performs advanced image segmentation and contour detection on a set of test images using OpenCV and related Python libraries.
 It is designed for computer vision lab assessments and includes automated evaluation against ground truth data.